yiyualt/blog/content/posts/generate/copy_mechanism.md

 The experiments on three dataset/tasks, i.e., synthetic datasets, summarization datasets, and dialogue datasets, show the superiority of COPYNET to RNNsearch model (attention).

 The COPYNET follows a standard Encoder-Decoder structure.
-The Encoder is not changed, whereas the Decoder
+The Encoder is not changed, whereas the Decoder fuses the information of Copy-Mode with Generate-Mode, which stands for the probabilities of the current embedding to be kept, and be used for next generation, respectively.

 ### Synthetic Dataset